All Episodes

 jordan holmes

-Are there any similarities?
+Were there any similarities?

 dan friesen

-Kids died.
+Kids died?

-I guess that's the big one.
+I guess that's the biggest thing.

 jordan holmes